If you are a parent of a newly diagnosed child with Usher syndrome, here are a few tips to help you start your journey.

 - Tell your child’s existing therapists and teachers about the diagnosis when you feel ready and ask them about their knowledge and experience of Usher syndrome.
 If they are wanting more information UsherKids Australia can provide it.

 - Review your child’s current supports and if needed look into what other services & therapists are available for your child (occupational therapist, physiotherapist, orthoptist, vision consultants/teachers, orientation & mobility specialist).
 You may not need to change any supports but it’s good to know what’s available down the track.

 - Look at your child’s current NDIS plan.
 If more supports are needed now, you can lodge a change of situation with NDIA.

 - Organise a team meeting with all the therapists and teachers working with your child, especially if you are accessing support from different services.

 - Find an ophthalmologist with experience in Usher syndrome.
-One who can see your child long term would be best.
-For young children it’s unlikely there will be any visual changes yet but it’s good to get baseline measurements and rule out another other eye conditions, unrelated to their Usher diagnosis (e.g. a refractive error).
+One who can see your child long-term would be best.
+For young children, it’s unlikely there will be any visual changes yet but it’s good to get baseline measurements and rule out other eye conditions, unrelated to their Usher diagnosis (e.g. a refractive error).

 - If your child doesn’t have a good paediatrician it’s a good time to find one so they can coordinate your child’s health services.

-- Lastly but most importantly keep enjoying the time with your child.
+- Last but most importantly keep enjoying the time with your child.